UniverseDevel/RPA-Explorer/README.md

 # RPA Explorer

 Graphical explorer for RenPy Archives.
 This tool brings ability to extract, create new or change existing RPA archives all in one window.
 It also provides content preview for most common files in these packages.
-Initial parser code was inspired by [RPATools](https://github.com/Shizmob/rpatool), so in case you find this tool usefull, go give them a thumbs up as well.
-Now it even can try to preview compiled RenPy files (conditions apply see <sup>[[1]](#note1)</sup>).
+Initial parser code was inspired by [RPATools](https://github.com/Shizmob/rpatool), so in case you find this tool useful, go give them a thumbs up as well.
+Now it even can try to preview compiled RenPy files (conditions apply, see <sup>[[1]](#reference1)</sup>).

 #### Note: